- What is a Binomial Distribution?

-The binomial distribution is a type of distribution in statistics that has two possible outcomes (the prefix “bi” means two, or twice).
-For example, a coin toss has only two possible outcomes: heads or tails and taking a test could have two possible outcomes: pass or fail (for more information, see What is a Binomial distribution?).
+A binomial distribution can be thought of as simply the probability of a SUCCESS or FAILURE outcome in an experiment or survey that is repeated multiple times.
+The binomial is a type of distribution that has two possible outcomes (the prefix “bi” means two, or twice).
+For example, a coin toss has only two possible outcomes: heads or tails and taking a test could have two possible outcomes: pass or fail.

 Binomial distributions must also meet the following three criteria: